 This year’s Mastermind groups will be organized around the key reasons you hired Folio as well as additional topics of interest to member schools.

-Each group will meet for seven 60-minute video calls over the course of the year.
+Each group will meet for six 60-minute video calls over the course of the year.
 As space is limited and demand is high, we ask that you register for a Mastermind group for which you are able to attend at least six of the seven meeting dates.
 Once registered, you will receive confirmation calendar invites for each of your Mastermind group’s meeting dates.